EDIorg/EMLassemblyline/README.md

 * Requires no familiarity with EML metadata
 * Good for one-off data publication
-* Great for medium to large scale data publication
+* Great for 10s to 100s of data publications
 * Accepts all data and file types
 * Automatically extracts metadata from data entities
 * Automatically appends value added content